Home

 Walk Description

 The Port Davey track is a 5-6 day walk from Lake Peddar to Melaleuca in SW Tasmania.
-This a a true wilderness walk with no huts or facilities.
-There is a track that is easily followed 95% of the time.
+This a true wilderness walk with no huts, facilities or mobile communication.
+There is a track that is easily followed 80% of the time.
 The numerous creeks hold beautiful fresh water so carry no more than 1 liter of water.

 Nomenclature: Initially an escape route for shipwrecked sailors to move from the rugged west coast to civilisation.

-Location: The track walked in an anti-clockwise direction commences at the Quarry at Huon Campsite located on the southern side of the Scotts Peak Rd in the Southwest National Park of Tasmania, about 150km west of Hobart.
+Location: This track description is walked in an anti-clockwise direction commences near Lake Peddar, at the Quarry at Huon Campsite located on the southern side of the Scotts Peak Rd in the Southwest National Park of Tasmania, about 150km west of Hobart.
 Access from Hobart is via New Norfolk, then Westerway, and then Maydena, on the B61 road heading towards Strathgordon.
 Turn left at the Scotts Peak Dam turnoff and drive along this dirt road for about 30km, then turn left following the well sign posted sign to the campsite.
 Driving time is 2 hours 30 minutes from Hobart.

 Latest Date of Information: 2020